opendataboardgame/game/instructions.md

-# Open Data Boardgame Instructions
+# Open Data Board Game Instructions

-In this game, you and your fellow players run companies creating applications using data.
-Your goal is to create the most applications.
+In this game, you and your fellow players run companies creating tools using data.
+Your goal is to create the most tools.

 ## Data